me1ancholic/sta101_groupproject/README.md

 10. There was missing information on ptg000013l in the gff file.
 Added gene, exon, and CDS to the file.

-11. Now working on Differential Gene Expression from RNAseq.
+11. Now working on Differential Gene Expression from RNAseq (Lab on May 23, 2023.
 See scripts folder.